shsagir/play-area-sync/docs/git-deployment.md

 ## Don't use Git submodules

-Git submodules are not supporte.
+Git submodules are not supported.
 We recommend to use Git subtrees instead.
 See [this post from Atlassian](http://blogs.atlassian.com/2013/05/alternatives-to-git-submodule-git-subtree/).